tmnarine/techml/rpi/spigotpi/README.md

         bl multiplyBy10
 ```

-Looping is also required in the algorithm and labels are placed in the code:
+Looping is also required in the algorithm and labels are placed in the code to set start and end addresses:

 ```
         mov j, #0